karodehemant9/TrisangamFlow-Video-Streaming-Platform/README.md

 *(Make sure `DB_PASSWORD` matches `MSSQL_SA_PASSWORD` and the MinIO keys match exactly as provided here).*

 ### 3. Start the Docker Infrastructure
-From the root folder (`youtube-streaming-platform`), start up SQL Server, Redis, and MinIO in the background:
+From the root folder (`TrisangamFlow-Video-Streaming-Platform`), start up SQL Server, Redis, and MinIO in the background:
 ```bash
 docker-compose up -d
 ```